 + What does the Portfolio Program cost?
 Are there options for scholarships or payment plans?

-The cost for each term is $850, or $2,550 per year.
+The cost for each term is $875, or $2,625 per year.
 The IPRC strives to make programs financially accessible by providing sliding scale and no-cost spots.
-Up to 50% of the Portfolio Program’s spots are eligible for sliding scale and no-cost spots.
+For the 2023 / 2024 Program the IPRC is able to offer one full scholarship and two partial scholarships per track.
 BIPOC prioritized for sliding scale and no-cost positions.
 Payment plans are also available.

 + Are there work-trade requirements?